deebloo/redux-web-worker/README.md

   }
 }, 0);

-store.getState(state => {
+// get state has to be async since the state is managed is a separate thread store.getState(state => {
   console.log(state) // 0
 });

+// subscribe to the store for changes.
-store.subscribe(state => {
+// the web worker acts as the dispatcher with onmessage and postMessage store.subscribe(state => {
   console.log(state);
 });

-store.dispatch({ type: 'INCREMENT' });
+// standard redux style dispatch store.dispatch({ type: 'INCREMENT' });
 ```